Robin Wonsley: Early life and education

 Wonsley was born in Chicago in 1991 and grew up on the South Side.
 She attended Carleton College as a Posse Foundation Scholar and graduated in 2013 with a B.A. in Women’s and Gender Studies.
 After graduation, she was awarded a Watson Fellowship that supported her travel to Canada, Australia, South Africa and Ireland, where she studied criminal justice policies and practices.
 She moved to Minneapolis in 2014 and became the program coordinator for the University of Minnesota Women's Center and a board member for Restorative Justice Community Action.

-She completed a mini MBA in Nonprofit Management from St. Thomas University in 2015 and began a Ph.D. program at the University of Minnesota in 2018.
-During her Ph.D. program, she conducted research on housing and racial disparities, and completed her Ph.D in Gender, Women, and Sexuality Studies.
+She completed a mini MBA in Nonprofit Management from the University of St. Thomas in 2015 and began a Ph.D. program at the University of Minnesota in 2018.
+During her Ph.D. program, she conducted research on housing and racial disparities in the Gender, Women, and Sexuality Studies Department.

 Career

 After the 2015 killing of Jamar Clark by police officers in Minneapolis, she became politically active over the next several years, including in the Black Lives Matter movement and Fight for $15 organizing efforts to raise the minimum wage in the city.
 She joined the Twin Cities chapter of Democratic Socialists of America in March 2020.
 In the summer of 2020, she participated in the George Floyd protests.
 She also became an organizer in the defund the police movement, an effort to reallocate some community resources towards crime prevention services and programs.